jkazimierczak/executable_package_example/README.md

         │   __init__.py
         │   __main__.py
 ```
+> This project is located in /src subdirectory.
+If you want to see
+> an example where my_pkg is located directly in the project root,
+> take a look at `no_src_dir` branch.
+The only difference is in
+> `setup.py` and it's very minimal compared to below instructions.

 > A `Pipfile` and it's `.lock` files are present as I'm using pipenv
 > for managing dependencies.
 A standard equivalent of it is a
 > `requirements.txt`.
 These files are not necessary for creating an